ZimbabweOfficial Name: Republic of Zimbabwe

 Travel & Transportation

-Driving in Zimbabwe is hazardous.
+Road Conditions and Safety: Driving in Zimbabwe is hazardous.
+Zimbabweans drive on the left side of the road and people often drive over the speed limit.
 Avoid driving at night.
-Zimbabweans drive on the left side of the road and many people drive over the speed limit.
+The Traffic Safety Council reports there are 40-50 vehicle accidents in Harare every night.
 Although the main roads throughout Zimbabwe are generally in fair but deteriorating condition, most lack passing lanes, shoulders, breakdown lanes, lighting, reflectors, and similar safety features.

-Service stations often lack fuel or spare parts.
-Inter-city commuter bus travel, except by “luxury coaches,” is dangerous due to overcrowding, inadequate maintenance, and unsafe drivers.
+Public Transportation: U.S. Embassy staff is prohibited from using “Kombis” – the minibuses that service main routes, due to safety concerns.
+Inter-city commuter bus travel, except on “luxury coaches,” is dangerous due to overcrowding, inadequate maintenance, and unsafe drivers.
 Public bus drivers are often fatigued, fail to adhere to local speed limits, and often fail to obey traffic rules or regulations.

-Please refer to our Road Safety page for more information.
+See our Road Safety page for more information.

-AVIATION SAFETY OVERSIGHT: As there is no direct commercial air service to the United States by carriers registered in Zimbabwe, the U.S. Federal Aviation Administration (FAA) has not assessed the government of Zimbabwe’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
+Aviation Safety Oversight: As there is no direct commercial air service to the United States by carriers registered in Zimbabwe, the U.S. Federal Aviation Administration (FAA) has not assessed the government of Zimbabwe’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
 Further information may be found on the FAA’s safety assessment page.